We have a fully-integrated ESG methodology in which we qualitatively account for all identifiable risks in our risk-adjusted returns expectations.

 We are a signatory to the UN's Principles for Responsible Investment.
 We actively support the goals towards the global financial system's sustainability, and benefits to the environment and society.

-Our intense and unparalleled investment-oriented ethnographic research has helped us to identify seven major themes, each of which has far reaching implications, across a number of countries, and across multiple sectors.
+Our intense and unparalleled investment-oriented ethnographic research has helped us to identify six major themes, each of which has far reaching implications, across a number of countries, and across multiple sectors.

 We constantly re-assess each theme for relevance and investment impact potential, at the same time as looking out for additional themes.